 What to Buy at Aldi: Bread

-You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 65 cents (a 20-cent decrease from 2019, the last time we checked).
-That same size loaf of bread at Walmart under the Great Value brand sells for 67 cents, a 22-cent price drop from two years ago, but still two cents more than Aldi.
+You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 93 cents (a 28-cent increase from 2021, the last time we checked).
+That same size loaf of bread at Walmart under the Great Value brand also sells for 93 cents, a 26-cent price increase from 2021.

-In keeping with the season, we compared eight-packs of hamburger rolls, too.
-Aldi's L'oven Fresh were 79 cents; Walmart's Great Value were 88 cents.
+In a nod to peak grilling season, we compared eight-packs of hamburger rolls, too.
+Aldi's L'oven Fresh were 92 cents; Walmart's Great Value were 93 cents.

 What to Buy at Aldi: Cheese

 You'll find national brands of cheese at Aldi alongside store-brand cheeses.
-A 12-ounce, 24-slice package of Kraft American white cheese was selling at Aldi for $3.97.
-Walmart had the same Kraft cheese but was charging $3.67 for a 16 slice package.
+A 16-slice package of Kraft American white cheese was selling at Aldi for $4.18 (Walmarts house brand Happy Farms cheese slices are a cheaper alternative).
+Walmart had the same Kraft cheese but was charging $4.28 for a 16 slice package.

-In addition, other bargain-hunters recommend Aldi's cream cheeses and shredded cheeses.
+In addition, other bargain-hunters recommend Aldi's cream cheese and shredded cheeses and flat-packed sliced deli cheeses.

 What to Buy at Aldi: European Sweets

 Aldi wears its German roots proudly.
 Look no further than the strudel in the freezer case for proof.
-You'll find German and other European chocolates on store shelves, too.
+You'll find chocolates from Germany and other European countries on store shelves, too.
 Shopping experts say specialty chocolates, in general, are among the best things to buy at Aldi because they are "smooth and creamy at a much lower cost than most other stores."

-This isn't the time of year for that, though.
-Around the holidays, you'll find huge lineups of German chocolates and other holiday specials at Aldi, including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
+Holidays are where Aldi really puts on a show for the sweet tooth.
+You'll find huge lineups of German chocolates and other holiday specials at Aldi, including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
 Note that Aldi also bolsters its chocolates around the Easter holiday.

-We did manage to find some summertime chocolates, however, including Choceur brand Austrian dark chocolate made for Aldi, selling for $1.39 for 5.29 ounces.
-Schogetten German candies were also in stock, selling for $1.59 for 3.5 ounces.
+There are year-round standards as well, however, including Choceur brand peanut butter cups made for Aldi, selling for $1.59 for 12 ounces.
+Schogetten German chocolate bars were also in stock, selling for $1.59 for 3.5 ounces.
+Moser Roth chocolate truffles were $4.99 for 7 ounces and Moser Roth chocolate bars were $1.99 for 4.4 ounces.

 What to Buy at Aldi: Ketchup

 Yep, ketchup.
-Aldi's signature Burman's tomato ketchup was selling for 99 cents for a 38-ounce bottle, 20 cents less expensive than our last check.
-Walmart was selling a 32-ounce bottle of its own Great Value ketchup for 92 cents, 40 cents less than two years ago.
+Aldi's signature Burman's tomato ketchup was selling for $1.49 cents for a 38-ounce bottle, 50 cents more expensive than our last check a year ago.
+Walmart was selling a 32-ounce bottle of its own Great Value ketchup for $1.53, 61 cents more than a year ago.

 What to Buy at Aldi: Milk

 Milk prices have shot up in our Aldi price comparisons compared to two years ago.
-Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $2.99, up from $2.48 two years ago.
-Still, that price was slightly less than the $3.12 that Walmart was charging for a gallon of its Great Value brand whole milk.
+Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $3.60, up from $2.99 a year ago.
+Still, that price was slightly less than the $3.65 that Walmart was charging for a gallon of its Great Value brand whole milk.

 Note that these prices are for conventional milk.
 Organic milk costs more.
 As for taste?
 We couldn't detect any difference between the milk brands.